 MBN Digital provides original reporting and interactive posts on Facebook and integration within on-air broadcasts.
 Primetime newscasts and current affairs programs incorporate social media into their daily lineups.

 Together, these networks deliver accurate and objective information on the region, American policies and Americana with a broad range of perspectives and an open dialogue on issues of importance to the audience.

-MBN operates under a grant from the BBG.
+MBN operates under a grant from USAGM.

 Alhurra Television’s promotional video for the acclaimed series Exiting ISIS won the Silver Medal for Best Promotional Program at the 2018 New York Festival International Television and Film Awards.
 Exiting ISIS is a documentary series that interviews defectors who provide first-hand accounts revealing the extremist group’s entrenched culture of deception, intimidation, cruelty, drugs, and sexual abuse. .